 USD/CAD managed to settle above 1.2480 and is trying to settle above the resistance level at 1.2500.

 USD/CAD settled back above 1.2450 and is testing the resistance level at 1.2480.

 The Canadian dollar edged up against its U.S. counterpart on Friday, with the currency holding onto this week's gains as a preliminary estimate showed Canada's economy rebounding in June.
 It was on track to advance for the second straight week, with a gain of 1%, as dovish remarks by the U.S. Federal Reserve took the steam out of a month-long rally for the U.S. dollar.
 The Canadian economy most likely expanded by 0.7% in June as businesses reopened after shutdowns imposed to help fight the coronavirus pandemic, Statistics Canada said.

-It’s a busier day ahead on the economic calendar after some key stats from the Asian session.
-The EUR, the GBP and the Greenback will be in focus later today.
+It’s a busy day ahead on the economic calendar.
+Economic data from the Eurozone, Canada, and the U.S will be in focus today.

 The Canadian dollar rose against its U.S. counterpart on Thursday as the dollar tumbled to a month low after the Federal Reserve reiterated that the interest rate will remain zero for a long time.